fasterit/stikked-fit/README.md

 Stikked is an Open-Source PHP Pastebin, with the aim of keeping a simple and easy to use user interface.

+This is the stikked-fit version that has been forked from Stikked 0.14.0 in January 2023 as the [repository from Claude Hohl](https://github.com/claudehohl/Stikked) became stale for three years.

+Please check [Faster IT GmbH](https://www.faster-it.com/) if you want to support a code review of Stikked and are interested in continued maintenance.

 Stikked allows you to easily share code with anyone you wish.
 Based on the [original Stikked](http://code.google.com/p/stikked/) with lots of bugfixes and improvements.

 Here are some features: